Viral circulation can be confused with COVID-19, a common cold | ExBulletin

 Rochester, NY (WROC) — 13-year-old Martha Kelly was a babysitter for some of her father’s colleagues late last month.
-“They have twin boys … they’re so cute,” she says.
+“They have twin boys,” she says.
+“They are cute!”

-The following week, the teens started to feel sick and thought it was a harsh cold, but did not exclude COVID-19.
-“I had a sore throat, coughed, and it was really crowded.”
+The next week, Martha began to feel sick.
+She thought it was a harsh cold, but did not rule out COVID-19.
+“I have a sore throat.
+I was coughing.
+It was really crowded.”

-A trip to the clinic revealed that there was a diagnosis RS virus..
-A virus that normally hits the area in winter and is now prevalent in the area.
-RSV may make you feel like you have a case of COVID, and medical professionals should see a doctor who has some of these symptoms, even if they are vaccinated I’m asking you to get it.
+A trip to the clinic revealed that there was a diagnosis RS virus, Usually attacked in winter, but is now a virus that spreads in the off-season.
+RSV can make you feel infected with COVID, and medical professionals seek medical attention from people with these symptoms, even if they are vaccinated.

-She said the fact that it circulates this summer is unusual.
-“This fills our hospital full of patients during the flu season.”
+She adds that the fact that it circulates during the summer is rare.
+“This fills our hospital full of patients during the flu season,” Murray says.

-Murray said there was a great deal of overlap in the symptoms of COVID.
+Murray says there is a great deal of overlap with the symptoms of COVID.
 “For now, both are in the community, so it’s a good idea to have a COVID test when symptoms begin to appear.”
-She can also take the test now to detect COVID variants in the community.
-Said it was important for.
+She also takes a test now to detect COVID mutations in the community.
+It states that it is important.

-According to Murray, RSV is a virus and antibiotics do not work.
-She said time and rest were the best.
-What Kelly was doing, she is still being treated.

 Currently, the CDC states that RSV is currently the most prevalent in the southern United States.